macrozone/toggle-box-bridge/README.md

 ```

 ### Mantra-cli
-Mantra-cli is configured in the mantra_cli.yml file we overrid the default templates and disabled the
+Mantra-cli is configured in the mantra_cli.yml file we override the default templates and disabled the unit tests.
-unit tests.

 More information:
 [https://github.com/mantrajs/mantra-cli#customization](https://github.com/mantrajs/mantra-cli#customization)